ivaquero/oxidizer/docs/plugins.md

 ### Backup Files

-A backup file in Oxidizer is referred as OX_OXIDE, in `config.json`, set it like
+A backup file in oxidizer is referred as OX_OXIDE, in `config.json`, set it like

 ```json
 {